Social Influencers are Back and Brands are Benefitting

 This article previously appeared in the May 2023 issue of O’Dwyer’s.

-For our thoughts on communication, brand strategy, industry trends and more, subscribe to Padilla Insights here.
+For our thoughts on communication, brand strategy, industry trends and more, subscribe to Padilla POV here.